 We journey to Delphi.
 We tour Apollo's ancient sanctuary on the slopes of Mount Parnassus.
 We visit the Archaeological Museum.
 The Charioteer is a 5th century BC bronze statue.
 We dance the sirtaki from the movie Zorba the Greek.

 Day 6: DELPHI–ARACHOVA–ATHENS.

-Leave fascinating Delphi behind you this morning and head back to Athens stopping en-route in the pretty town of Arachova located on the slopes of Mount Parnassus, boasting panoramic views.
-Stroll around the town and admire the picturesque architecture before arriving in Athens with time to do some last-minute exploring on your own.
-Tonight is your chance to savor more Greek delicacies with an optional dinner at a local restaurant.
-(B)
+We leave Delphi and drive back to Athens, stopping at the town of Arachova located on the slopes of Mount Parnassus.
+There is a panoramic view.
+We stroll around the town admiring the architecture before arriving in Athens.
+Tonight, we savor Greek delicacies with an optional dinner at a local restaurant.